docker/docs/content/compose/bridge/usage.md

 > **Tip**
 >
-> Run `compose-bridge convert --help` to see available flags.
+> Run `compose-bridge convert --help` to see all available flags.
 { .tip }

 ## What's next?